syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/template-studio.md

 documentation: ug
 ---

-# Template Studio in Blazor Extension
+# Syncfusion Blazor Template Studio

 Syncfusion provides the Blazor Template Studio to create a Syncfusion Blazor application with Syncfusion components.
 The Syncfusion Blazor application is created with the required Syncfusion NuGet references, namespaces, styles, and component render code.
 The Template Studio provides an easy-to-use project wizard that teaches you how to create an application with Syncfusion components.

-The following steps will help you create your **Syncfusion Blazor Application** through **Visual Studio 2019**:
+The steps below will assist you to create your **Syncfusion Blazor Application** through **Visual Studio 2019**:

 > Before use the Syncfusion Blazor Project Template, check whether the Syncfusion Blazor Template Studio Extension installed or not in Visual Studio Extension Manager by clicking on the Extensions -> Manage Extensions -> Installed.

 1. Open Visual Studio 2019.

-2. To create a Syncfusion Blazor project, use either of the following options:
+2. To create a Syncfusion Blazor project, use either one of the following options:

    **Option 1**